-Unaccompanied minors seeking asylum - Carers that match the cultural and heritage needs of children and young people seeking asylum.
+Unaccompanied Asylum Seeking Children - Familie that match the cultural and heritage needs of children and young people seeking asylum.

-Parent & Child placements - Task centred; piece of work where foster carers undertake task focused work.
+Parent & Child placements - Task centred; piece of work where foster parents undertake task focused work within the framework of a proportionate approach to risk.

 From the inception of the service in 1993 it has developed out of a need to provide a positive alternative choice to residential care within a family setting, and this continues to be at the heart of what we do.
-Our service has developed to offer a cross-section of placements with a holistic team approach to positive parenting.

-Our specialist carers offer a therapeutic parenting approach for children and young people with complex histories who can often make significant demands on their foster carers.
+Our service has developed to offer a cross-section of families with a holistic team approach to positive parenting.
+Our specialist foster parents offer a therapeutic parenting approach for children and young people with complex histories.